KnowageLabs/Knowage-Documentation/functionalities-guide/SVG/ka_user_svg.rst

            <COLUMN TYPE="drillid" column_id="member_name" />
            <COLUMN TYPE="info" column_id="info_text" />

-Once again we give some details on metadata in next :numref:`recaptagproperties5`.
+Once again we give some details on metadata in next table.

 -  **LAYERS.** In this section we define all layers that we want to enable in the document.
 Each layer will be shown into the detail        panel “Layers section” as you can see in figure below and could be actived or disactived directly by an action of the the final user.
 At least one layer must be defined.